Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Discussion

 We have argued so far that the EE model does not contradict any previous knowledge on the case under study.
 Taking a step further, we would suggest that the fact that the EE model points to \textit{communication} and \textit{balanced powers} as ingredients that are essential to build road networks, is a necessity and not an accident.
-Indeed, such ingredients are basic traits of the political organization of the Etruscans.
-In conclusion, we are quite confident that a good mechanistic model for terrestrial transportation infrastructure at the regional scale reflects and captures fundamental aspects of the relationships between polities.
+Indeed, such ingredients are basic traits of the political organization of the Etruscans, generally defined by scholars as an heterarchical organization (see recently \citealp{stoddart_2017} as opposed to the more structured and hierarchical organization of the Roman polity \citep{fulminante_and_stoddart_2012}.
+In conclusion, we are quite confident that a good mechanistic model for TTI at the regional scale reflects and captures fundamental aspects of the relationships between polities.

 Consequently, if a good model for road networks reflects the nature of the interactions between sites, then it is possible to infer basic aspects of such interactions when they are unknown by means of the formal study of the routes that connected them.
-To strengthen such a conclusion, it would be useful to compare the Etruscan case with other benchmark case-studies for whom we know both routes and political organization (see for example the case study of the Inka Empire, for which see \citealp{jenkins_2001}, or hollow routes of 3rd Millennium BC Mesopotamia analyzed by \citealp{menze_2012}).
+To strengthen such a conclusion, it would be useful to compare the Etruscan case with other benchmark case-studies for whom we know both routes and political organization (see for example the case study of the Inca Empire, for which see \citealp{jenkins_2001}, or hollow routes of 3rd Millennium BC Mesopotamia analyzed by \citealp{menze_2012}).